Configurable photonic simulator for quantum field dynamics: Discussion

 \section{Discussion}

 We established the Optical Time Algorithm (OTA) for quantum-simulating the dynamics of various free scalar field theories.
-Our encoding is both intuitive and efficient: a single layer of phase shifters evolves the eigenmodes in time, while the physical properties of the underlying theory are encoded in two fixed beam splitter arrays followed by single-mode squeezers.
+Our encoding is both intuitive and efficient: a single layer of phase shifters evolves the eigenmodes in time, while the physical properties of the underlying theory are encoded in two fixed interferometer arrays followed by single-mode squeezers.
 In this way, a wide landscape of QFT dynamics can be quantum-simulated by adapting the parameters of a few optical elements, including (real- and complex-valued) relativistic, non-local, and non-relativistic theories as well as curved spacetimes (also exotic combinations of the latter can be envisioned), with little to no constraints on the theories' parameters, the simulation time, or the spacetime dimension.
+The structure of the OTA overcomes the key constraint of other decompositions: the dynamics is entirely encoded in a single phase-shift layer, while other components remain time-independent.

-Regarding applications, we focused on the light-cone-like spreading of quantum entanglement and correlations after a quench for varying coupling range, in which case the OTA reduces to a squeezing layer followed by passive linear optical elements.
-We found that $10-20$ modes are sufficient to capture field-theoretic predictions, while only a handful of those modes need to be measured.
+Regarding applications, we focused on the light-cone-like spreading of quantum entanglement and correlations after a quench for varying coupling range.
+We considered initial product coherent states in which case the OTA reduces to a squeezing layer followed by passive linear optical elements, resembling the setup of boson sampling experiments.
+We found that $10$ to $20$ modes are sufficient to capture field-theoretic predictions, also under realistic experimental constraints, while only a handful of those modes need to be measured.
+The tight link between the OTA and Gaussian boson sampling highlights the OTA's prospects for addressing classically hard problems on quantum hardware.